NFL Week 5: Gano’s Kick, McVay’s Guts, More

 Rivera and Gano have this unspoken thing—if Gano’s good with the distance, he starts jogging toward the field from the kicking net without being prompted.
 Rivera saw Gano moving, and then Gano saw Rivera raise his hands up, giving the signal for the field goal team.

 You know the rest.
-Gano was nails, absolutely drilling the 63-yarder, and delivering the Panthers to 3-1 with a 33-31 win.
+Gano was nails, absolutely drilling the 63-yarder, and the Panthers moved to 3-1 with the 33-31 win.

 “I saw the arms go up, and said, Here we go,” said Gano over his cell from the victorious locker room.
 “I’m glad he has faith in me to send me out there for that.
 Those are fun ones.
 It’s one of those, you just try to hit a good ball, hit it straight.
 You know if you hit it left or right, it’s got no shot.
 So I just tried to hit it down the middle, make sure I hit a clean ball.
 I mean it [when I say] those guys around me, they really do make my job easy.”